Madonna Announces Album ‘Madame X’ While Spreading Legs Wide Open In Fishnet Tights And Other Many Looks

-Madonna has shared a video on YouTube that teases her new upcoming era as well as the album title for her 14th studio album.
+Madonna has shared a video on YouTube that teases her upcoming era, as well as the album title for her 14th studio album.

 Within 13 seconds of the video, Madonna reveals that she has decided to call her upcoming album, Madame X.